 Last, but not least, don’t forget that you can, and should, re-post some of your strongest evergreen clips after 30 or more days.
 However, to do this, you’ll need to create a system to keep track of your clips by title, length, aspect ratio, storage location, suitable platforms for posting, platform, and date of posts.
 That can be done with a simple spreadsheet.

-For help with creating quality video or implementing ways to optimize video on social media, CONTACT US TODAY.
+For help with creating a quality video or implementing ways to optimize video on social media, contact us today.